chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 Change DISTHERE to 0.0 in COM_dist.RST.

-We also need a file for the pulling step.
+We also need a file for the pulling step COM_pull.RST.
 This is similar yet specifies a starting positon of 0 and a final position of 32, the force constant for pulling is also reduced to 1.1.